 Vision & Mission for Sororities & Fraternities

-Sorority & Fraternity Life (SFL) supports student leaders, as well as their chapters and the entire community, to cultivate an inclusive, meaningful, and development a co-curricular sorority and fraternity experience.
+Sorority & Fraternity Life (SFL) supports student leaders, as well as their chapters and the entire community, to cultivate an inclusive, meaningful, and developmental co-curricular sorority and fraternity experience.

 With a focus on individual and community health and well-being, through advocacy and innovation, Sorority & Fraternity Life collaborates with, empowers, and supports student leaders to build a flourishing sorority and fraternity community at Cornell.
 Members will engage in this developmental co-curricular experience to create and foster ethical, inclusive, and meaningful communities.

-- Coaching: individual staff members dedicated to each chapter will regularly meet with chapter leadership and their advisors and national organization to support and advise.
+- Chapter Development: Individual staff members dedicated to each chapter and council will regularly advise and support chapter leadership and interface with their teams of advisors and inter/national staff members.

-- Comprehensive Education & Training: regular trainings and educational programs, including in the area of health promotion and prevention efforts, offered by SFL and/or in collaboration with campus partners to provide sorority and fraternity members opportunities to enhance their leadership development and learning.
+- Comprehensive Education & Training: Trainings and educational programs, including in the area of health promotion and prevention efforts, offered by SFL and/or in collaboration with campus partners to provide sorority and fraternity members opportunities to enhance their leadership development and learning.

 - Crucial Partners: While Sorority & Fraternity Life staff is student-centered, we recognize, embrace, and acknowledge the importance of our relationships with alumni, chapter advisors, national organization representatives, and student families.
 It is our shared work to help our members, chapters, and community flourish.
 We recognize the important multi-generational relationships that enrich the member experience and aid in its success.